About BookFest

 The spring 2023 book was Emily Wilson’s enthusiastically welcomed, highly readable new translation of Homer’s 3,000-year-old epic, The Odyssey.
 Can you go home again, it asked.
 What will you find there?

-In 2024, we turn to another tale of the sea, perhaps the greatest American novel, Herman Melville’s Moby-Dick (1851).
+In 2024, we turned to another tale of the sea, perhaps the greatest American novel, Herman Melville’s Moby-Dick (1851).